Iteration-complexity of an inner accelerated inexact proximal augmented Lagrangian method based on the classical Lagrangian function: Introduction

-{\it Organization of the paper.} Subsection~\ref{sec:bas} provides some basic definitions and notation.
-Section~\ref{sec-nesterov} reviews an ACG method.
-Section~\ref{sec:IAPIALmethods} contains three subsections.
-The first one presents our main problem of interest, the assumptions made on it and an outline of IAPIAL.
-Subsection~\ref{Sec:static-IPAAL} states the S-IAPIAL method and its main iteration-complexity result.
-Subsection~\ref{Sec:dynamic-IPAAL} states the IAPIAL method and establishes its iteration-complexity bound.
-Section~\ref{sec:technical} is devoted to the proof of the iteration-complexity result of S-IAPIAL and some related technical results.
-Finally, the appendix contains some basic results.
+\textit{Organization of the paper}.
+Subsection~\ref{sec:bas} provides some basic definitions and notation.
+Section~\ref{sec:IAIPALmethods} contains three subsections.
+The first one presents our main problem of interest and the assumptions made on it.
+The second one states S-IAIPAL and its main iteration-complexity result.
+Subsection~\ref{Sec:dynamic-IPAAL} states IAIPAL and establishes its iteration-complexity bound.
+Section~\ref{sec:technical} is devoted to the proof of the iteration-complexity result of S-IAIPAL and some related technical results.
+Section~\ref{sec:numerical} presents some numerical experiments comparing IAIPAL with other benchmarks algorithms for solving \eqref{optl0}.
+Section~\ref{sec:conclusion} contains some concluding remarks.
+Finally, an appendix section is considered and it is divided into three subsections.
+Subsection~\ref{sec-nesterov} reviews an ACG method used to solve the S-IAIPAL subproblems.
+The second subsection contains a basic result of convex analysis, and the last subsection presents a basic lemma associated with a refinement procedure considered in S-IAIPAL.